 Mesh sensitivity studies for both the rectangular voxel mesh and octree voxel mesh were conducted to find a mesh that balances the accuracy required against the time taken for each analysis.
 This brings a subjectivity to the choice of which mesh to use as the priority between analysis time and accuracy is up to the modeller.
 For rectangular voxel meshes the main parameter is the number of elements as each element has the same aspect ratio.
 For the octree voxel mesh, there are additional parameters to be considered when conducting mesh sensitivity studies, namely the number of refinements at the material interfaces and the number of smoothing algorithm iterations.
 An octree voxel mesh was chosen with 5 smoothing iterations and a maximum refinement level of 2.
 This mesh conformed well to the yarn cross-section shape without causing over distortions to the mesh elements.

-The location of failure indicated by the presence of failed elements corresponded to literature experimental data indicating that elements primarily failed along yarn/matrix interfaces within the noodle region of the T-joint.
+References

 [1] L. Brown, M. Matveev, and G. Spackman, “louisepb/TexGen: TexGen v3.12.0 (Version v3.12.0).”

 [2] F. Stig and S. Hallström, “A modelling framework for composites containing 3D reinforcement,” Compos.
 Struct., vol. 94, no. 9, pp. 2895–2901, Sep.
 2012, doi: 10.1016/j.compstruct.2012.03.009.